NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 At least four Miami Dolphins declined to stand during the anthem Sunday ahead of their season opener against the Seattle Seahawks.

-Jelani Jenkins, Arian Foster, Michael Thomas, and Kenny Stills knelt next to each other in a line which included their standing teammates.
+Jelani Jenkins, Arian Foster, Michael Thomas and Kenny Stills knelt next to each other in a line which included their standing teammates.
 The Dolphins lost the game 10-12.

 Model Kate Upton took umbrage with the protest, suggesting that it was "unacceptable" and that Americans should "support each other" on 9/11.